The Fathers of Western Orthodoxy

 Archbishop John was known for his love of the saints, particularly the local saints of wherever he found himself.
 Despite being a bishop of the Russian Orthodox Church, he would not permit his clergy to offer services in which only the Russian saints were commemorated but insisted that they also call upon the saints of the place.
 He came to know their lives of the saints, and led pilgrimages to their holy shrines and sites associated with them.

-After our church’s sad departure from the Russian Orthodox Church (Moscow Patriarchate) in 1953, it was then Archbishop John who ultimately received us under his episcopal care, under the Russian Orthodox Church Outside of Russia.
-It was he who tended to the pastoral and spiritual needs of our clergy and people, who assisted with the development and confirmation of the legitimacy of our restored Gallican rite as an authentic expression of the Orthodox Faith, and who tirelessly petitioned the ROCOR Synod of Bishops to assent to the consecration of Fr Eugraph Kovalevsky as bishop of Saint-Denis to give stability and permanence to the Western Orthodox flock under his care.
-It was at his hands (and those of Archbishop Theophilus of Sèvres) that Fr Eugraph was consecrated and took the name John-Nectarius.
+After the sad departure of the Western Orthodox Christians from the Russian Orthodox Church (Moscow Patriarchate) in 1953, it was then Archbishop John who ultimately received us under his episcopal care, under the Russian Orthodox Church Outside of Russia.
+It was he who tended to the pastoral and spiritual needs of the Western Orthodox clergy and people, who assisted with the development and confirmation of the legitimacy of the restored Gallican rite as an authentic expression of the Orthodox Faith, and who tirelessly petitioned the ROCOR Synod of Bishops to assent to the consecration of Fr Eugraphe Kovalevsky as bishop of Saint-Denis to give stability and permanence to the Western Orthodox flock under his care.
+It was at his hands (and those of Archbishop Theophilus of Sèvres) that Fr Eugraphe was consecrated and took the name John-Nectarius.

 Sadly, Archbishop John and his missionary efforts were not universally loved among his brother bishops on the ROCOR Synod and, after his falling asleep in the summer of 1966, it was only a matter of months before efforts began to undo his missionary outreach and to force the flock in Western Europe to abandon their Western Orthodox spiritual and liturgical heritage and adopt the Russian Byzantine forms of service, efforts which were resisted with holy zeal by Bishop John-Nectarius.